 As a second baseman he was outstanding – sure-handed with great range afield, graceful on the pivot, strong-armed.
 As my friend Ted O’Reilly pointed out today, it’s funny that a player who made so few errors should be named “do err” when in reality he didn’t, not much.

 Doerr was also widely respected and popular with teammates and fans alike because of his character, which featured modesty, good humour, quiet leadership and fortitude in the face of injuries.
-The latter finally became too much for him and he retired because of a chronic back problem, but with a lot of game left.
+The latter finally became too much for him and he retired early, but with a lot of game left.
 Perhaps his greatest season was his second-last in 1950 and he was in the middle of another good one in 1951 when it became impossible to carry on.